Welcome! In this series, you’ll read along my journey to CKAD certification. Expect high-level knowledge sharing and hopefully some useful tips.

 spec: any

-Each manifest always has the 4 components listed above.
+Each manifest always has these 4 components.

 Kubernetes API References